Source code for particles.distributions

 See also `MixMissing` for defining a mixture distributions, between one

-component that generates the labelp "missing", and another component::
+component that generates the label "missing", and another component::

 mixmiss = MixMissing(pmiss=0.1, base_dist=Normal(loc=2.))